-Annual average flood levels were derived using methods from Tebaldi et al. 2012, with water level station data updated through the end of 2015 for 71 stations around the United States.
+Levels for annual average and decadal floods were derived using methods from Tebaldi et al. 2012, with water level station data updated through the end of 2015 for 71 stations around the United States.
 This approach assumes no future changes in the frequency or severity of coastal storms or tides, as compared to past decades.
 Some research indicates climate change will worsen future storms.
 Storm surge associated with major hurricanes has already been increasing over the last century.

 Defining risk zones

-“Risk zones” are first classified as areas with elevations below local projected sea levels plus annual flood heights.
+“Risk zones” are first classified as areas with elevations below local projected sea levels plus annual or decadal flood heights.
 Assessment is based on accurate, high-resolution, lidar-derived elevation data provided principally by the National Atmospheric and Oceanic Administration (NOAA).
 Initial risk zones are then refined by removing low-lying areas that appear to be protected from the ocean by natural topography or by levees.
 This approach is called using a “bathtub model,” since it relies only on how still water would fill a landscape, like water filling a tub, without accounting for factors such as wind, waves, or rain that give actual floods dynamic and uneven surfaces.
-Bathtub models are perfectly appropriate for mapping pure sea level projections, and make reasonable approximations for mild floods, such as annual ones.
+Bathtub models are appropriate for mapping pure sea level projections, and make reasonable approximations for more modest floods, such as average annual or decadal ones.

-Dynamics play a larger role in rarer and more violent storms, so bathtubs are less appropriate for these.
+Dynamics play a larger role in rarer and more violent storms, such as “hundred-year floods,” so bathtubs are less appropriate for these.
 More sophisticated methods using hydrodynamic simulations can take many factors into account that bathtub models cannot, but require large amounts of computing power to characterize well the thousands of combinations of sea level, tides, wind, waves, and rain that any location might experience in the future.